westerndigitalcorporation/zonedstorage.io/docs/getting-started/prerequisite.md

 ### Write Ordering Control

-By default, Linux kernel does not provide any guarantee on the order in which commands are delivered to a block device.
-That is, an application writing sequentially to a disk may see write commands being delivered to the disk in a different order.
-This can cause write errors when writing to a zoned device sequential zones.
+By default, the Linux kernel does not guarantee the order in which commands are delivered to a block device.
+This means that an application that writes sequentially to a disk might have its write commands delivered to the disk in a different order than the order sent by the application.
+This might cause write errors if the

-To avoid this problem, a zone write lock mechanism serializing writes to sequential zones is implemented by all kernels supporting zoned block devices.
+application is writing to a zoned device over sequential zones.

-For kernel versions between 4.10 and 4.15 included, no special configuration is necessary and the kernel will provide guarantees that write commands are delivered to the device in the same order as the application write requests issuing order.
+To avoid this problem, a "zone write lock mechanism" that serializes writes to sequential zones is implemented by all kernels that support zoned block devices.
+For kernel versions between 4.10 and 4.15 (inclusive) no special configuration is necessary and the kernel guarantees the delivery of write commands to the device in the same order as the order of write requests issued by the application.

-However, starting with kernel version 4.16, zone write locking implementation was moved to the *deadline* and *mq-deadline* block I/O scheduler.
-Using this scheduler with zoned block devices is mandatory to ensure write command order guarantees.
+However, in kernel version 4.16, the implementation of zone write locking was moved to the *deadline* and *mq-deadline* block I/O scheduler.
+Therefore, in kernels of version 4.16 and higher, you must use this scheduler with zoned block devices in order to make the kernel guarantee the order of write commands.

 !!!note
 	The *mq-deadline* block I/O scheduler is enabled only if the SCSI multi-queue (*scsi-mq*) infrastructure is enabled.
-This feature use can be controlled using the kernel boot argument *scsi_mod.use_blk_mq".
+This feature use can be controlled by using the kernel boot argument *scsi_mod.use_blk_mq*.
+The default has been
-	*scsi-mq* is the default since kernel version 5.0 and the legacy single queue SCSI command path is no longer supported.
+	*scsi-mq* since kernel version 5.0 and the legacy single-queue SCSI command path is no longer supported.

-To verify the block I/O scheduler of a zoned disk, the following command can be used.
+To see which block I/O scheduler a zoned disk uses, run the following command:

 ```plaintext
 # cat /sys/block/sdb/queue/scheduler
 [none] mq-deadline kyber bfq
 ```

-If the disk block I/O scheduler selected is not *mq-deadline* as in the example above, the scheduler can be changed with the following command.
+If the disk block I/O scheduler that has been selected is not *mq-deadline* as in the example above, use the following command to change the scheduler:

 ```plaintext
 # echo deadline > /sys/block/sdb/queue/scheduler